Sodium acetate: Food

-Sodium acetate may be added to food as a seasoning, sometimes in the form of sodium diacetate, a one-to-one complex of sodium acetate and acetic acid, given the E-number E262.
-It is often used to give potato chips a salt and vinegar flavour, and may be used as a substitute for vinegar itself on potato chips as it doesn't add moisture to the final product.
-Sodium acetate (anhydrous) is widely used as a shelf-life extending agent, pH control agent.
+Sodium acetate (anhydrous) is widely used as a shelf-life extending agent and pH control agent.
 It is safe to eat at low concentration.

 Buffer solution

 A solution of sodium acetate (a basic salt of acetic acid) and acetic acid can act as a buffer to keep a relatively constant pH level.
 This is useful especially in biochemical applications where reactions are pH-dependent in a mildly acidic range (pH 4–6).

 Heating pad

+Sodium acetate is also used in heating pads, hand warmers, and "hot ice".
+A supersaturated solution of sodium acetate in water is supplied with a device to initiate crystallization, a process that releases substantial heat.